zwiebus/js-music-player/README.md

 <ul>
 <li>ability to show playlist and trackdetails</li>
 <li>minimize track-name if it is too long</li>
-<li>playlist: highlight current trackname and bring it into view</li>
+<li>playlist: highlight current trackname and scroll it into view</li>
 <li>playlist: autoscroll trackname once if it is too long </li>
 </ul>